stafiprotocol/developer/docs/develop_evm_lsd/deploy.md

-# How to deploy Sei LSD stack
+# How to deploy an EVM LSD stack

-This guide provides a step-by-step script to deploy a Sei LSD project, without deep understanding of contracts and services.
+This guide provides a step-by-step script to deploy an EVM LSD project, without deep understanding of contracts and services.
 Read the documentation for comprehensive understandings of these components.

 ## Step1.
 Deploy your LSD network contracts